Mark Austin, PhD

 Gul Marshall, PhD

 Dr. Marshall is an associate professor of sociology.
 She teaches Sociology of Gender, Social Theory, Gender and Social Movements, Gender in the Middle East, and Women: International Perspective.
-Her research interests are in the areas of gender, politics, social movements, social policy, and mass media.
+Her research interests are in the areas of gender, politics, social movements, and social policy.
 Her articles on women’s movements and women’s rights in Turkey have been published in journals, such as Gender & Society and Social Politics, as well as in edited volumes.
 Dr. Marshall’s current line of research highlights the significance of transnational feminist activism in influencing gender policies both at national and supranational levels.
-She is the author of a forthcoming book on the ways in which the grass-roots women’s organizations as well as the Turkish state and the EU are engaged in shaping gender policies in Turkey.
+She is the author of Shaping Gender Policy in Turkey: Grassroots Women Activists, the European Union, and the Turkish State (2013, SUNY Press).

 firstname.lastname@example.org (502) 852-8027